-Returning to Dresden in 1951 to attend the Academy, Richter found a city very different from that in which he had been born, having been virtually obliterated by the bombing campaigns of the Allied forces in February 1945.
-"Some buildings, or parts of buildings, were still intact, especially in Güntzstrasse where I was first and where all the first-year students studied.
+In 1951 Richter returned to his birth-city Dresden to attend the Academy.
+It was a changed city, having almost been obliterated by the bombing campaigns of the Allied forces in February 1945: 'Some buildings, or parts of buildings, were still intact, especially in Güntzstrasse where I was first and where all the first-year students studied.
 What I remember vividly is that very often, practically every day, we would walk through rubble to get from one building to the next, from Güntzstrasse to Brühl's Terrace and back.
-The whole city was strewn with rubble."1 He started out living in Langebrück near Dresden with his (great) Aunt Gretl, whom Dietmar Elger describes as supportive of the young artist, helping him with money as well as his lodgings.2 It was soon after enrolling at the Academy that Richter met Marianne Eufinger, who in 1957 was to become his first wife.
-Known as Ema, she was a fashion and textiles student who lived with her parents in Dresden, and must have played a part in Richter's decision to move out of his great aunt's house into an apartment with friends just a couple of doors away from her.3
+The whole city was strewn with rubble.'19 Initially, Richter lived with his aunt Gretl just outside the city, who supported him financially.
+But soon after enrolling at the Academy, Richter moved to an apartment in Dresden, sharing it with a few friends.
+The flat was located on the same street as the house of Marianne Eufinger's parents, a fashion and textile student that Richter had just met.
+Known as 'Ema', she and Richter were to marry in 1957.

-While materials from the West were becoming harder to access, Richter used to receive the photographic magazine Magnum each month from an aunt in West Germany, which he enjoyed, along with books and catalogues that he obtained from time to time.14 With the support of his tutor, Richter was also authorized to travel to West Germany and beyond, which he did several times during the 1950s.
-Trips organized by the Academy to Berlin also gave Richter access to films, museums and the theatre.
-He equally made the most of the resources that were available to him in East Germany, studying the works of "Caspar David Friedrich and other good painters of the eighteenth and nineteenth centuries, Rococo paintings and pastels," at the Pillnitz museum near Dresden.15
+With the Academy clamping down on reference materials and news from the West, Richter found other means of keeping up-to-date.
+An aunt in West Germany would send him the photographic magazine Magnum every month, and he would obtain books and catalogues whenever he could.
+With the support of his tutor, Richter was authorised to travel to West Germany and beyond, which he did several times during the 1950s.
+Organised trips to Berlin granted him access to films, museums, and the theatre.
+This enabled Richter to stay in touch with developments in contemporary art, complementing the inspiring resources available to him in the GDR, such as “Caspar David Friedrich and other good painters of the eighteenth and nineteenth centuries, Rococo paintings and pastels,'26 at the museum at Pillnitz Castle.

-In his final year of studies Richter was offered his first major commission as part of his thesis project: to paint a mural for the German Hygiene Museum [Deutsches Hygienemuseum].
-With the theme of the Joy of Life [Lebensfreude] the mural is described by Elger as "the celebration of a joyful socialist system liberated from fascism"18 and by Robert Storr as "[…] true to its type and period: solidly modeled figures of healthy men, women and children engaged in life- enhancing activities."19 It was received with considerable praise and enthusiasm by both his examiners and officials at the Hygiene Museum.
-Bearing none of the hallmarks of his mature works, the mural gives an idea of the direction his life and career might have taken should he not have taken action to change its course.
-"Maybe for some short moment I thought this could be a future for me, making big paintings, public paintings [...
-But] I never really thought that I would have a job in this field, painting murals or as a public artist."20
+In his final year at the Academy, Richter was offered a commission as part of his thesis project: to paint a mural for the Deutsches Hygienemuseum [German Hygiene Museum] with the theme 'joy of life' [Lebensfreude].
+The mural is described by Elger as 'the celebration of a joyful socialist system liberated from fascism'28 and by Storr as '[...] true to its type and period: solidly modeled figures of healthy men, women and children engaged in life- enhancing activities.'29 It was received with considerable praise and enthusiasm by both his examiners and officials at the Hygiene Museum.
+Bearing none of the hallmarks of his mature works, the mural nonetheless represented a juncture for Richter: 'Maybe for some short moment I thought this could be a future for me, making big paintings, public paintings [...
+But] I never really thought that I would have a job in this field, painting murals or as a public artist.'30

-Having successfully completed his studies at the Academy in 1956, he was accepted onto a scheme run by the Academy for promising graduates.
-In exchange for teaching evening classes to the public, he received a studio and a modest income for the next three years.21 He was also awarded a number of further mural commissions, including an exotic and fantastical scene for a nursery school, a map and sundial for a school on the Polish border, and a substantial painting for the walls of the Socialist Unity Party regional headquarters in Dresden,22 featuring "muscular men and women wielding sledge-hammers and paving stones, and waving banners as they confront mounted troops swinging truncheons."23 Storr describes another mural in which a bare-chested man distributes official newspapers.24
+On completing his studies in 1956, Richter was accepted onto a scheme for promising graduates, run by the Academy.
+In exchange for teaching evening classes to the public, he received a studio and income for the next three years.
+He was also awarded a number of commissions for murals, including an exotic and fantastical scene for a nursery school, a map and sundial for a school on the Polish border, and a substantial painting for the walls of the Socialist Unity Party regional headquarters in Dresden.
+The latter has been described as featuring 'muscular men and women wielding sledge-hammers and paving stones, and waving banners as they confront mounted troops swinging truncheons.'31

-In many respects, things were going well for the artist, who was on his way towards a successful career as an artist with the support of the State.
-But Richter was growing increasingly uncomfortable with the restrictions imposed on his work: "The thing that was really unbearable was the hopelessness, the pressure to succumb – how shall I say? – to compromise, to fall in line."25 And while he was neither willing to associate himself too closely with the underground art scene nor with dissident artists, whom he thought had developed "a kind of haughtiness,"26 he was still searching for a viable position and a new aesthetic language.
-"After all, we had this grand illusion of a 'third way'.
-That was the promising mixture of Capitalism and Socialism. [...] this 'third way' was kind of an idealistic dream."27
+Despite Richter's growing career, he was getting increasingly uncomfortable with the restrictions imposed on his work: 'The thing that was really unbearable was the hopelessness, the pressure to succumb – how shall I say? – to compromise, to fall in line.'32 And while he was not willing to associate himself too closely with the underground art scene, whom he thought had developed 'a kind of haughtiness,'33 he was still searching for a viable position and a new aesthetic language.
+'After all, we had this grand illusion of a 'third way'.
+That was the promising mixture of Capitalism and Socialism. [...] this 'third way' was kind of an idealistic dream.'34

-Richter's break away from this mindset was in part inspired by a trip to documenta II in Kassel, West Germany, in 1959.
-Seeing works by Jackson Pollock, Jean Fautrier and Lucio Fontana among others made Richter aware that "there was something wrong with my whole way of thinking," perceiving in their work the "expression of a totally different and entirely new content".28 The freedom he knew to be offered to artists on the other side of the Iron Curtain must certainly have been on his mind, and the trip to documenta undoubtedly strengthened his resolve to leave East Germany.
-According to Elger's account,29 in March 1961, just a few months before construction of the Berlin Wall began, Richter went as a tourist to Moscow and Leningrad, carrying more luggage than he needed.
-On the journey back, he remained on the train as it went through to West Germany, where he got off, deposited his bags at Left Luggage, and returned to Dresden to meet Ema.
-A friend then drove them to East Berlin, where they took the underground train to the West, declaring themselves as refugees on arrival.
+A turning point came when Richter visited documenta II, taking place in Kassel in 1959.
+Seeing works by Jackson Pollock, Jean Fautrier, and Lucio Fontana made Richter aware that 'there was something wrong with my whole way of thinking,'35 seeing their work as an 'expression of a totally different and entirely new content.'36 The exhibition made clear to Richter the creative prohibitions imposed on him, especially in terms of using abstraction as a painterly method.
+This, and the worsening conditions of the Cold War, led Richter and Ema to decide that they would leave the GDR for West Germany.
+According to Elger, in March 1961, just a few months before construction of the Berlin Wall began, Richter travelled to Moscow and Leningrad as a tourist, carrying more luggage than he needed.
+On the journey back, he remained on the train as it went through to West Germany, where he got off and left his bags in storage at the train station.
+He then returned to Dresden to meet Ema.
+A friend drove them to East Berlin, where they took the underground train to the West, declaring themselves as refugees on arrival.
 Soon after his defection, on April 6, 1961, he wrote the following letter to his professor, Heinz Lohmar: